Are Long Distance Taxis Expensive? Real Cost Breakdown

 This one may be surprising: Occasionally, traditional taxis can be cheaper for longer distance trips.

-Now, in the tide of surge pricing rush hours, 2x and even 3x today’s rate is otherwise average when it comes to passengers hailing through Uber and Lyft.
+Now, during surge pricing rush hours, 2x or even 3x today’s rate is often normal.
+This is common for riders using Uber and Lyft.
 But regulated taxi fares?
 They stay put.
-Secret surge pricing is increasingly a thing that I see, and it doesn’t seem to get always be surfaced as clear up front; taxi cabs still hold rate parity across New York / San Francisco.
+Secret surge pricing is becoming more common.
+I see it more often now.
+It is not always shown clearly up front.
+Taxi cabs still keep the same rates in New York and San Francisco.

 For an airport run of something like 40 miles and at something like Friday evening speed, plus or minus some traffic, the price for an old-school cab could be about $145 (and, this being gig economy weekend pricing, maybe closer to $210 for a ride-sharing app).
 And if you’re flying frequently, that $65 can stack up quickly.